 On the other hand, Barney (1991) states the close relationship between Organizational Culture and the formulation of Competitive Strategy.
-The three attributes that a corporate culture must possess in order to produce a sustainable competitive advantage are rare, unique and inimitable (Barney, 1991 cited in (Fareed, Noor, Isa, & Salleh, 2016; Abbas et al., 2020; Ahmad et al., 2018).
+The three attributes that a corporate culture must possess in order to produce a sustainable competitive advantage are rare, unique and inimitable (Barney, 1991 cited in (Fareed, Noor, Isa, & Salleh, 2016).
 The findings in previous studies indicate that the culture of several companies has these attributes, so that Organizational Culture is a source of competitive advanctage (Fareed, Isa & Noor, 2016; Noor, Fareed, Isa & Abd.
-Aziz, 2018; Abbasi et al., 2020).ubair, Companies that have a culture with the required attributes can obtain sustainable superior performance from their culture.
+Aziz, 2018).ubair, Companies that have a culture with the required attributes can obtain sustainable superior performance from their culture.
 On the other hand, Grant (1991) argues that internal resources should provide a basis for the formulation of corporate strategy rather than the market environment.
 Based on the results of the analysis of the relationship between resources, capabilities, competitive advantage, and profitability.